 The course will benefit lift engineers and consultants as well as members of senior management in the lift industry.
 You will gain an in-depth understanding of advanced technical issues arising in lift design, maintenance and contract management.
 The course teaches the skills required in electrical and mechanical science, together with mathematics and other engineering areas associated with the lift industry.

-The course aims to provide a detailed, academic study of lift engineering and related management issues, together with a higher level qualification for persons employed in lift engineering as well as allied industries.
+We aim to provide you with a detailed, academic study of lift engineering and related management issues, together with a higher level qualification for persons employed in lift engineering and allied industries.

 Information for international students

 International students are required to attend the MSc Summer school held annually in September.
 All examinations are written in Northampton.
 However, in some cases an arrangement can be agreed upon to write examinations in an approved overseas centre.